 California Laws About Pedestrian and Bicycle Travel

-The Sustainable Communities Act, or SB 375, aims to reduce greenhouse gas emissions by providing financial and environmental review incentives to reduce sprawl and promote development patterns that give people transportation options so they can drive less.
+The Sustainable Communities Act, or Senate Bill 375, aims to reduce greenhouse gas emissions by providing financial and environmental review incentives to reduce sprawl and promote development patterns that give people transportation options so they can drive less.

-The 2008 CA law AB1358 (Complete Streets Act) took effect on January 1, 2011, requiring all city and county General Plan updates to include a policy on complete streets as part of the circulation element, embedding the planning, designing, and building of multimodal transportation networks into the larger planning framework.
-These networks should allow for all users to effectively travel by motor vehicle, foot, bicycle, and transit to reach key destinations within their community and the larger region.
-The State Office of Planning and Research issued the guidance to cities and counties for implementation.
+Assembly Bill 1358 requires all city and county General Plan updates to include a policy on Complete Streets as part of the circulation element, embedding the planning, designing, and building of multimodal transportation networks into the larger planning framework.
+These networks should allow all users to effectively travel by motor vehicle, foot, bicycle, and transit to reach key destinations within their community and the larger region.
+The State Office of Planning and Research issued guidance to cities and counties for implementation.
 Complete Streets policies are viewed as a key element for achieving Safe Routes to School goals, as children are one of our most vulnerable roadway users, and there will never be enough stand-alone Safe Routes to School funding to fix all of the state’s safety problems.

 Complete Streets in CA - Examples from CA compiled by the National Complete Streets Coalition